deeplearninc/relaax/README.md

 **How to build your own Docker Image**

-* Navigate to the OpenAI Gym's folder within `relaax` repo:
+* Navigate to the OpenAI Gym's folder within `relaax` repo
 ```bash
 $ cd path_to_relaax_repo/environments/OpenAI_Gym
 ```

-* Build the docker image by the following commands:
+* Build the docker image by the following commands
 ```bash
 # docker build -f Dockerfile -t your_docker_hub_name/image_name ../..
 # or you can build without your docker hub username, for example: